MichalBurgunder/Etymologies_of_Jargon/README.md

 This repository is, for now, meant to upload my code and work on my Thesis titled "Etymologies of Jargon", in order to have it has a backup, in case my computer dies.

 ## Anaylses

+Ety_type: Computes the types of ety types by decade
 Max_depth: Computes the maximum depth of a tree
 Max_volume: Computes the volume of a node